zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/mpi/_index.md

 description: Learning path for building and running parallel applications on Arm and tips to debug and optimize them.

-minutes_to_complete: 20
+minutes_to_complete: 30

-who_is_this_for: Learning path for HPC software developers writing MPI applications.
+who_is_this_for: This is an advanced topic for HPC software developers writing MPI applications.

 learning_objectives:
     - Debug and fix a parallel application